Isambard Kingdom Brunel was a nineteenth century engineer famous for ships, railways and railway architecture

 1828: A second flooding of the tunnel on 12th January left him injured trying to save the lives of several of the workmen.
 Further work was halted for seven years due to financial difficulties.

 1830: Brunel wins second Clifton Suspension Bridge competition.
 He was present at the Rainhill Trials where George Stephenson’s locomotive “Rocket” won the competition.
-This inspired him to build railways and in a bid to gain speed he designs a broad gauge track (7 feet) in the “battle of the gauges” with Stephenson’s standard gauge of 4 feet 8 and a half inches.
+This inspired him to build railways and in a bid to gain speed he designed a broad gauge track (7 feet) in the “battle of the gauges” with Stephenson’s standard gauge of 4 feet 8 and a half inches.
 He is elected a member of the Royal Society.

 1831: Construction work begins for crossing the Avon gorge at Clifton.